How to persist widget state across renders and re-mounts.

 createStore

-A Zustand store that automatically syncs with ChatGPT’s persistent state.
+A Zustand store that automatically syncs with the host’s persistent state.
 Unlike useWidgetState, this provides actions, computed values, and middleware support for complex state management.

 import { createStore } from "skybridge/web";